-Gen. Milley delivers defense of democracy, swipes at Trump in farewell address
+Gen. Milley delivers defense of democracy and swipes at Trump in farewell address

 “We don’t take an oath to a king or a queen or to a tyrant or a dictator.
 And we don’t take an oath to a wannabe dictator,” he said.
 “We don’t take an oath to an individual.
 We take an oath to the Constitution, and we take an oath to the idea that is America, and we’re willing to die to protect it.”

 Milley is retiring after more than four decades of military service, including multiple combat deployments and two often turbulent years as Joint Chiefs chairman under Trump.
-And it was those years, and the battles he fought against Trump, that formed much of the underpinning of his farewell address, and were sprinkled throughout other speeches in the ceremony.
+And it was those years, and the battles he fought against Trump, that formed much of the underpinning of his farewell address and also were sprinkled throughout other speeches in the ceremony.

 As chairman, Milley pushed back against a host of Trump’s plans, including demands to pull all troops out of Iraq and Syria and his desire to put active-duty troops on Washington’s streets to counter racial protests.
 Several books have described Milley’s deep concerns about Trump’s fitness as commander in chief and his worries that Trump would try to use the military to help block President Joe Biden’s election.